 Movement of the deer

-When a deer is moving, it becomes a hard job for you to make a perfect shot.
+When a deer is moving, it becomes a challenging job for you to make a perfect shot.
 You have to wait until you cannot see the back of the deer.
 Then, you can aim for a shot with your crossbow.
 It would be best if you always remembered that making a shot at the buck’s broadside will end up killing the deer.

 Though it is difficult for any hunters to throw a perfect shot at the deer, you can kill a moving deer after practicing a lot.
 Therefore, you should be an expert hunter if you want to kill a flying deer on the spot successfully.
 So, always remember that you should wait for the deer when he is still.